 [They enter and go into the lounge.]

 Visiting Glebe Place you may notice the neighbours fence and facade seen diagonally across from Monty's place and in Withnail & I pull up in their repaired Jag may look updated and modernised and Uncle Monty's door (and recently the knocker) has been replaced when the pad's new owner renovated his home but none of the familiarity or charm of Uncle Monty's West House, 35 Glebe Place, London, SW3 5JP has been lost.
-I'll add some photos of the original door after I have found them.
+I'll add some photos of the original door and Knocker after I have located them on a hard drive I have stored offsite.

-By the way as someone requested it - the song that Monty is playing is: Franz Schubert's Piano Sonata in B Flat Major (D960 lll Scherzo: Allegro Vivace Con Delicatezza).
+By the way as someone requested it - the song that Monty is playing in the scene is: Franz Schubert's Piano Sonata in B Flat Major (D960 lll Scherzo: Allegro Vivace Con Delicatezza).

 Uncle Monty's London home from Withnail & I